Table of Contents

 Before going for an Amazon bidding auction, you need to know how much you should bid.
 We suggest you follow this equation to calculate the optimal bid.

-The above equation can be expressed another way:
+The above equation can be expressed in another way:

 What are the different types of Amazon bidding?